pragneshrana/Bayesian-Classification/readme.md

 # Bayesian Classifiaction
-This is my first code for doing classification as well as handaling of file on github through the local machine ... let's test whether it is working it or not.
+This is my first code for doing classification as well as handaling of file on github through the local machine ... let's test whether it is working or not.